Undergraduate WRITING AWARDS

 books that were not for school, what would they be and why?
 (2) Describe how and why

 Awarded to an English major (full-time undergraduate with at least junior standing)

 for the paper best displaying excellence in the study of literature.
 Preference will

 be given to papers that focus on the Romantic period (or, more generally, nineteenth-century

 Awarded to a senior going on to graduate school who has done superior work.
 Submissions for this award include a personal statement of plans for graduate study (1-3 pages, double-spaced), and scholarly evidence of superior writing (a paper or equivalent).
 Evidence of acceptance AND enrollment to graduate school (i.e., a copy of registration, etc.) is needed to actually award the money after the student is enrolled.

 ONLY ONE SUBMISSION PER CONTEST IS PERMITTED; STUDENTS MAY NOT SUBMIT THE SAME ESSAY FOR MORE THAN ONE AWARD.

-DEADLINE FOR ALL AWARDS: April 14th -- 4 pm sharp!
-No late entries will be accepted!
-Winners will be selected by a group of English Department faculty members and will be notified no later than April 29th and presented with awards at the English Department Award Ceremony on May 10th at 4 pm in the Horizon Room, Williams Center.
+Entries should be given to Ms. Diane Bohn in the English dept, 277 Fenton Hall.
+No late entries will be accepted.
+Winners will be selected by a group of English Department faculty members and will be notified no later than April 23rd and presented with awards at the English Department Award Ceremony on May 8th at 4 pm in the Horizon Room, Williams Center.
 Good luck to all!